 Do you manage or work in a long-term care or rehabilitation facility, military base, dorm, a camp, prison or jail?
 Germs can spread more easily in residential settings.
-During South Carolina's flu season, we ask that you make a special effort to do all you can to slow the spread of flu and protect your residents and staff
+During South Carolina's flu season, we ask that you make a special effort to do all you can to slow the spread of flu and protect your residents and staff.

 Each year, flu is a serious threat for people living in residential facilities.
 Seasonal flu typically kills about 36,000 Americans and hospitalizes 200,000 each year.
 Flu can cause mild to severe respiratory illness and other symptoms.

 We urge you to follow the guidelines below and work closely with us to slow the spread and severity of South Carolina's flu season.
-Make sure your employees are familiar with the symptoms of flu and urgent warning signs.
+Make sure your employees are familiar with the symptoms of flu and emergency warning signs.

 Preventing and Limiting Outbreaks

 Make plans to protect your residents and employees from flu using this information from the Centers for Disease Control and Prevention (CDC):

 - Interim Guidance for Influenza Outbreak Management in Long-Term Care Facilities